WasmEdge/docs/docs/start/build-and-run/cli.md

 # The `wasmedge` CLI

 After installing WasmEdge, you can use the `wasmedge` CLI to execute WASM files.
-We will cover how to run WASM files with WasmEdge on your machine and Docker images.
+You will learn how to run WASM files with WasmEdge on your machine and Docker images.

 The `wasmedge` binary is a command line interface (CLI) program that runs WebAssembly programs.